sxcdennis/basic-shell-scripting/Case Statements.md

 ```

 Plenty of disk space.
-You have 15% disk space left.
+You have used 15% disk space!

 ```
 **case** statements can be powerful tools as you can see from the above example.